-The four stages of the life cycle of a butterfly can be related to the four physical states of human development and the Hierarchy of Social Development.
+The four stages of the life cycle of a butterfly can be related to the four physical states of human development and the Levels of Development.

 Began by reminding young people of the life cycle of a butterfly.
 There are four stages of development: egg, caterpillar, pupa, and butterfly.
 Butterflies are in some stage of this physical growth process—but have no control through the process.